UNITED24 - Make a charitable donation in support of Ukraine!

 The decision about the creation in Saratov of plant by the production of agricultural machines is made in 1929.
 On the base of this production was subsequently created Saratov aircraft plant.
 In the first six years of the strenuous labor the association of Saratov aircraft plant introduced large contribution to development of agricultural production in the Volga Region, Siberia, also, in the Far East, after letting out more than 39000 units of [khlebouborochnoy] technology.
 In connection with the threat of military attack in the USSR into 1937 Saratov plant of combines was reoriented to the production of aviation equipment.

 On October 28, 1938 from the airfield of Saratov aircraft plant took off the first aircraft R -10, which possessed the enormous for those times speed of 370 km/h and the used as reconnaissance aircraft.
-In July 1939 completed test flight the fighter I-28 designed by V.P.Yatsenko.
+In July 1939 it completed test flight the fighter I-28 designed by V.P.Yatsenko.
 This was the first machine with the air-cooled engine, which at the height of 5000 meters showed the speed of 576 km/h.

->Saratov aviation plant has 60 years history of testing and production of different types of aircraft, including YAK-1,-11, LA-15, MIG-15, YAK-25,-27,-38,-40,-42 and others.
-The plant, which had 15,000 employees in 1992, owns a large amount of worker housing, several collective farms, and health-care facilities.
+Saratov aviation plant had 60 years history of testing and production of different types of aircraft, including YAK-1,-11, LA-15, MIG-15, YAK-25,-27,-38,-40,-42 and others.
+The plant, which had 15,000 employees in 1992, owned a large amount of worker housing, several collective farms, and health-care facilities.

 In these years considerable attention was paid to the development of social sphere.
-Were built new apartment buildings, hospital complex, dispensary, the palace of culture was reconstructed.
+There were built new apartment buildings, hospital complex, dispensary, the palace of culture was reconstructed.
 For the large contribution to development of domestic aircraft construction and in connection with the 50th anniversary the plant was rewarded with the order of the October Revolution.
 Under the management of works manager Willie Grigorevich Konyashko, since 1985 was conducted work on the improvement of construction and an increase in the production of aircraft Yak-42.
 In January 1988 to the post of works manager was assigned Alexander Viktorovich Ermishin.
 He continued work on the reconstruction, the technical reequipping of production, the mastery of aviation equipment of the new generation.

 By the early 1990s the Saratov Aircraft Plant had almost entirely withdrawn from military production and is developing modified Yak-42 models (Yak-42A and Yak-42M) for the civilian market.
 It was also planning to restart production of a modified Yak-40 passenger aircraft and was developing a multi-purpose light airplane, the T-401.
-The plant has designed and constructed an experimental saucer-shaped craft called "Ekip".
+The plant had designed and constructed an experimental saucer-shaped craft called "Ekip".
 It also began production of consumer goods, such as kitchen utensils, metal toys, children's sleighs, baby carriages, and bicycles.
-The Saratov Aviation Plant has exported a large proportion of its production of Yak-42 passenger airliners to China and Cuba and has negotiated sales with Israel, India, Italy and Greece.
+The Saratov Aviation Plant has exported a large proportion of its production of Yak-42 passenger airliners to China and Cuba and negotiated sales with Israel, India, Italy and Greece.

 NEWSLETTER